bfix/plumber/README.md

 the messages, and acts according to rules defined in a ruleset.

 The rules for plumbing are loaded from a file at start-up.
-The format of the file is compatible with the Plan9 native format; differences are outlined in the `Rules`section.
+The format of the file is compatible with the Plan9 native format - with a different handling of regular expressions in `matches` clauses: All Plan9 regular expressions are supported, but this plumber also supports the RE2 syntax.

+### Plumbing filesystem

-`plumber` works by handling files in a (mounted) filesystem.
-Assume the plumbing service is mounted at `/mnt/plumb`, the plumber will *watch* two files (for other files managed by `plumber` see section `Ports`):
+`plumber` works by handling files in a filesystem.
+Assume the plumbing service is mounted at `/mnt/plumb`, these files are:

-### `/mnt/plumb/rules`

-#### Reading from file
+#### `/mnt/plumb/rules`

-Reading from this file returns the current ruleset.
+* Reading from this file returns the current ruleset.

-#### Writing to file

-Writing to this file creates a new ruleset.
+* Writing to this file creates a new ruleset.

-### Appending to file

-Appending to this file adds the data to the ruleset.
-Appending invalid data breaks the `plumber` logic.
+* Appending to this file adds new rules to the ruleset.
+Appending invalid data may break the `plumber` logic.

-### `/mnt/plumb/send`
+#### `/mnt/plumb/send`

-This file is write only.
-Programs can send a `plumb message` to the plumber to be analyzed and executed upon.
+This file is write-only; processes can send a `plumb message` to the `plumber` to be analyzed and executed upon.
+The message format is defined by the Plan9 plumber.

+#### Ports `/mnt/plumb/<portname>`

+For each port referenced in the ruleset a corresponding port file is created with the name of the port.
+A port cannot be named `rules`or `send`; these files are maintained by the plumber directly.

+Processes can read from port files to be informed about new messages.

 ## Use with Linux